High-Efficiency Resonant Beam Charging and Communication: Scheme analysis and model establishment

 where

-To realize ideal retro-reflect, we can take $d=f$, which denotes the mirror is put at the focal point of the lens.
 Reflectors can reflect incident beams back toward the parallel path of the original one, which is precondition of the self-alignment~\cite{9425612}.
+To realize ideal retro-reflect in the proposed reflectors, we design $d=f$, which denotes the mirror is put at the focal point of the lens.

-Then, we apply the matrix to express the TIM.
-The TIM is introduced to compress resonant beams.
-In Fig.~\ref{PG}, lenses L1, L2 with focal length $f_1$, $f_2$ compose the TIM, which can be depicted as:
+To effectively compress resonant beams, we have introduced the TIM technique and employed matrix representation to characterize and describe the TIM.
+From Fig.~\ref{PG}, lenses L1, L2 with focal length $f_1$, $f_2$ compose the TIM, which can be depicted as:

-where $M=-f_1/f_2$.
-From \eqref{Mt}, the beam Assuming a beam with vector $\vec{r_{1}}=(x_1~0)$ enters the TIM, according to \eqref{Mt}, it will become $\vec{r_{2}}=(x_1/M~0)$ after being modulated by the TIM.
-From a macro perspective, the beam is toward to light axes with ratio $M$.
-If $M>1$, it denotes that the beam is compressed.